 Have you ever considered nominating someone to be a Master Farmer?

-Maybe your parents, a sibling, your neighbors, a friend or a colleague?
-Someone you’ve served with on a board, or someone you’ve long looked up to?
+Maybe your parents, your sibling, your neighbors, a friend or a colleague.
+Someone you’ve served with on a board, or someone you’ve long looked up to.

 Prairie Farmer’s Master Farmer program is a grassroots program.
-That means every nomination received comes from you, the readers.
-You all look around and see someone doing great work in producing food and fiber while serving their community and raising their family, and you nominate them.
+That means every nomination comes from you, the readers.
+You all look around, see someone doing great work in producing food and fiber while serving their community and raising their family, and you nominate them.

 Over the years, Prairie Farmer has judged a lot of nomination forms.
 Here’s what works:

-- Be thorough.
+Be thorough.
 In the sections asking about farm history and growth, more information is better than less.
-Share how the individual(s) got started and show how the operation has progressed.
+Share how the individual(s) got started and show how their operation has progressed.

-- Be specific.
-The more details you can provide, the better the judges will like it.
+Be specific.
+The more details you can provide, the better and more complete picture you give to the judges.

-- Get information.
-Nominating someone in secret is a fantastic surprise, but it’s also tricky to do unless you have firsthand knowledge of the operation.
-The best secret nominations come from a child, spouse or sibling with intimate knowledge of the farm.
+Get information.
+Nominating someone in secret is a fantastic surprise, but it’s also tricky to do unless you have first-hand knowledge of the operation.
+The best secret nominations come from a son, daughter, spouse or sibling with intimate knowledge of the farm.

-- Get help.
+Get help.
 You’ll need at least 10 recommendation letters to support your nomination.
-These letters tell the story of your nominee and are incredibly helpful to the judges.
+These letters tell the story of your nominee’s character and are incredibly helpful to the judges.

-Find the 2020 application at FarmProgress.com.
-Down-load it, fill it out and send it in, complete with letters of support, by Sept.
-9. Email email@example.com for more information or to have a form sent to you.
+You can find the 2021 Master Farmer application online.
+Download it, fill it out, and send it in, complete with letters of support, by Sept.
+7.

-Prairie Farmer is grateful to the 2019 panel of judges for sorting through and selecting this year’s Master Farmers.
+Prairie Farmer is grateful to the 2020 panel of judges for sorting through and selecting this year’s Master Farmers.
+They are: